Skip to main content

 4. The relationship between diseases that disfigured the surfaces of the body, skin care, cosmetics, and clothing.

-This site is designed, on a practical level, to keep you informed of our events and other activities that we run or are engaged with.
-In the Updates section, you will find informal reports on research visits to museums or elsewhere and on seminars or workshops that various team members have attended.
 We are keen to open conversation on our research and the material that we use, and so the Themes section is intended to serve as a portal into some of our findings.
 Here, under the categories of ‘Defining’, ‘Breaking’, ‘Living’, ‘Consuming’, ‘Protecting’, and ‘Misbehaving’, you will discover sources that we have found interesting and have helped to shape our thinking.
 Thumbnail images of the sources within each category appear to the right of the screen, allowing you to jump to a particular source, or you can simply explore them all by scrolling down through the page.
-Clicking on the main image of the source will pull up a larger version – allowing you to focus on the details – and from here you can scroll through each source in a linear fashion.
-Crucially, this is an evolving resource and so we urge you to revisit often to discover what new material we have chosen to share.
+Clicking on the main image of the source will pull up a larger version – allowing you to focus on the details – and from here you can scroll through each source in a linear fashion

-We are grateful for continued input and guidance from our Advisory Board:
+We are grateful for input and guidance from our Advisory Board:

 - Professor Jonathan Barker, King’s College London (About)